yiskang/DA4R-revit-ifc-linker/README.md

 # Description

-This sample demonstrates how to link IFC files into host RVT file using `Importer` from `Revit.IFC.Import.dll` shipped with Revit software on Design Automation.
+This sample demonstrates how to link IFC files into host RVT file on Design Automation using `Importer` from `Revit.IFC.Import.dll` shipped with Revit software.

 # Development Setup